uncbiag/shapmagn/README.md

 ## Shapmagn

-shapmagn is a research project for Shape Registration.
+This is the repository for the paper "Accurate Point Cloud Registration with Robust Optimal Transport".

 The repository provides a general framework for the point cloud/mesh registration and general deep learning frameworks, supporting both optimization and learning based approaches.

 ## Installation

-Please use python=3.6 to workaround a known buffer overflow bug in vtk-9.0, Besides, to workaround background plotting issues on remote servers, we need
+Please use python=3.6 to workaround a known buffer overflow bug in vtk-9.0, To saving plots at remote servers, we suggest to install xvfb
 ```
 sudo apt-get install xorg
 sudo apt-get install xvfb
 pip install vtk==8.1.2

 ```

+For shape registration tasks, the pytorch3d is not needed.
+But for general prediction tasks, e.g, landmark prediction.
+Make sure install [pytorch3d](https://github.com/facebookresearch/pytorch3d/blob/master/INSTALL.md) first.

 Finally, we can install shapmagn by
 ```